rowak/pianoleaf/README.md

 - -e (--key-end)  -- Set the rightmost key on your MIDI keyboard in the format NOTEOCTAVE (this is usually set to "C8")

 ## Effects
-The following is a list of the effects/motions that Pianoleaf has:
+The following is a list of the effects/motions that Pianoleaf currently has (more may be added):
-- Map: Horizontally maps each key from the keyboard to the Nanoleaf device.
-This effect works best on very wide Nanoleaf design layouts.
+- **Map:** Horizontally maps each key from the keyboard to the Nanoleaf device.
+This effect works best on very wide Nanoleaf layouts.